-During an appearance on a radio talk show Tuesday, New Jersey Governor Phil Murphy reiterated his support for legalizing recreational marijuana saying it would help the state’s struggling economy, which has been hit hard from the coronavirus pandemic.
+During an appearance on a radio talk show, New Jersey Governor Phil Murphy reiterated his support for legalizing recreational marijuana saying it would help the state’s struggling economy, which has been hit hard from the coronavirus pandemic.

-Like most states, New Jersey has been economically devastated due to the COVID-19 health crisis.
-The state plans to borrow up to $9.9 billion to balance the budget, after the Governor signed the proposal sent to him Thursday.
+Like most states, New Jersey has been economically devastated due to the world's current health crisis.
+The state plans to borrow up to $9.9 billion to balance the budget, after the Governor signed the proposal sent to him by the state legislature.

-Additionally, Murphy discussed how legalization would be positive for the financial and business sectors.
-A 2016 report estimated that New Jersey could make $305 million in sales taxes per year on legal weed sales, if the state uses a sliding 25% tax scale and prices product at $350/ounce, which is typical in the medicinal market.
+Additionally, Murphy discussed how legalization would have a positive impact for the financial and business sectors.
+A 2016 report estimated that New Jersey could receive $305 million in sales taxes per year on legal weed sales, if the state uses a sliding 25% tax scale and priced product at $350/ounce, which is typical in the medicinal market.

 It’s a job creator.
 It’s a tax revenue raiser.
 It checks a lot of boxes.
 I hope we’ll get there sooner than later.- New Jersey Governor Phil Murphy